Christianity in Iran: History

 Many old churches remain in Iran from the early days of Christianity.
 Some historians regard the Assyrian Church of Mart Maryam (St. Mary) in northwestern Iran, for example, as the second-oldest church in Christendom after the Church of Bethlehem in the West Bank.
 A Chinese princess, who contributed to its reconstruction in 642 AD, has her name engraved on a stone on the church wall.
 The famous Italian traveller Marco Polo also described the church following his visit.

 The Arab Islamic conquest of Persia, in the 7th century, originally benefited Christians as they were a protected minority under Islam.
 However, from about the 10th century religious tension led to persecution once more.
 The influence of European Christians placed Near Eastern Christians in peril during the Crusades.
 From the mid-13th century, Mongol rule was a relief to Persian Christians until the Ilkhanate adopted Islam at the turn of the 14th century.
 The Christian population gradually declined to a small minority.
-Christians disengaged from mainstream society and withdrew into ethnic ghettos (mostly Assyrian- Aramaic- and Armenian-speaking).
+Christians disengaged from mainstream society and withdrew into ethnic ghettos (mostly Assyrian and Armenian speaking).
 Persecution against Christians revived in the 14th century; when the Muslim warlord of Turco-Mongol descent Timur (Tamerlane) conquered Persia, Mesopotamia, Syria, and Asia Minor, he ordered large-scale massacres of Christians in Mesopotamia, Persia, Asia Minor and Syria.
 Most of the victims were indigenous Assyrians and Armenians, members of the Assyrian Church of the East and of Orthodox Churches.

-In 1445 a part of the Assyrian Aramaic-speaking Church of the East entered into communion with the Catholic Church (mostly in the Ottoman Empire, but also in Persia).
+In 1445 a part of the Sureth-speaking Church of the East entered into communion with the Catholic Church (mostly in the Ottoman Empire, but also in Persia).
 This group had a faltering start but has existed as a separate church since Pope Julius III consecrated Yohannan Sulaqa as Chaldean Patriarch of Babylon in 1553.
 Most Assyrian Catholics in Iran today are members of the Chaldean Catholic Church.
-The Aramaic-speaking community that remains independent is the Assyrian Church of the East.
-Both churches now have much smaller memberships in Iran than the Armenian Apostolic Church.
+The community that remains independent is the Assyrian Church of the East, but both churches now have much smaller memberships in Iran than the Armenian Apostolic Church.